Short-term absence form

 We recognize you may experience unexpected physical or psychological health concerns that affect your ability to attend class or submit coursework on time.
 The short-term absence form lets you submit your request for short-term medical accommodation without documentation like a medical note.

-- your absence is two days of class or less;
+- your temporary situation is likely to last two consecutive days or fewer;

-- your absence doesn’t fall in the exam period;
+- your absence cannot fall in the exam period;

-- you won’t miss completing coursework worth greater than 30 per cent of your final grade in the course.
+- your absence won't result in you missing coursework worth 30 per cent or more of your final grade in the course.

 Once you submit the form, we will automatically let your professors know you will be absent.
 If your absence will take place within the next working day, please also email your professor directly as soon as possible, once you submit the form.

 It is your responsibility to contact your professor within two consecutive days of your return to clarify how you should fulfill any outstanding academic responsibilities.

 Keep in mind the short-term absence form covers the classes or coursework you missed during your absence, but it does not constitute a request for future academic accommodation.